Some links in this post may be affiliate links

 Crassula brevifolia like its cousin, Jade Plant, is considered toxic to both humans and pets as indicated by ASPCA.

-Crassula brevifolia Succulent prefers bright light with direct sunlight of at least 4-6 hours, average warmth and well-drained soil that is low in organic matter coupled with monthly feeding during the growing season.
+Crassula brevifolia Succulent flourishes in bright light with at least 4-6 hours of direct sunlight, average warmth of 16-240C, moderate humidity of 50-55% and moderate moist, well-drained, succulents soil coupled with monthly feeding during the growing season.

 Water Crassula brevifolia deeply during the growing season and allow the soil to dry out between waterings to avoid rotting.